PUBLICATIONS ABOUT D3G

 Continuing education webinar on Molar Hypomineralisation(Colgate Oral Health Network, USA)

 Colgate America kindly hosted a free webinar in support of D3G's Chalky Teeth Campaign.
-This uniquely "D3 flavoured" continuing education lecture by Erin Mahoney and Mike Hubbard was held in November 2018 attracting a record live attendance.
-For more information including Colgate's poll about Molar Hypomin
+This uniquely "D3-flavoured" lecture by Erin Mahoney and Mike Hubbard attracted a record live attendance and is now used by dental schools around the world.
+For more information, including Colgate's poll about practitioners' awareness of Molar Hypomin, see D3G News November 2018.

 Continuing education podcast on Molar Hypomineralisation(ADA-NSW, Australia)